global-education-monitoring-report/wide2020/README.md

 - if the name of the country consists of more than one word each must be capitalized unless one of them is "and".

 We keep the DHS data the same way.
 We select the module Household Member Recode and in this case, there is the option to download them in different formats, we choose the option FL (Flat ASCII data).
 The DHS filenames are more specific than the MICS filenames, e.g. HNPR61FL, where 'HN' is the country code, 'PR' is the survey module, '61' is the round, and 'FL' is the file format.
+From DHS it is also necessary to download the (IR) module and the (MR).

 <img src="raw_data.png" width="320" />